rogueathletic/bamazon/README.md

 var keys = require("./keys");
 ```

 <p align="justify">&nbsp;&nbsp;&nbsp;Once you have installed your packet dependancies your next step will be to define your connection to MYSQL. *This connection WILL require you to have a root password as it is using your computer is a local server for the project.
 To obtain your root password for your review or attempt of this project you can find it <a href="https://apple.co/2Bu62kh">here</a> for mac.
 Once you have your password in hand yo will <b>NOT</b> want to store this within the project file for the app.
-This is considered incredibly sensitive information and should only be stored on your comouter.
-To refrain from putting your code out in a vonerable state, you will want to create a DOTENV file to store this information as well as a .gitignore to make sure when you set your commits it is not transfered to your repositories.</p>
+This is considered incredibly sensitive information and should only be stored on your computer.
+To refrain from putting your code out in a vonerable state, you will want to create a <a href="https://bit.ly/2ssAXN3">DOTENV</a> file to store this information as well as a .gitignore to make sure when you set your commits it is not transfered to your repositories.</p>

 ```var connection = mysql.createConnection({
     host: "localhost",